McC4b3r/pizza/README.md

 ### To set up the project locally, follow these steps:

 - Note: If you are not me, you will have a difficult time (its impossible) to perform step 4 below and get credentials you need.
 For this reason, I have contained the contents of the necessary `.env` file in the email sent to `recruiter@strongmind.com`.
-It pains me to do this, but if you want to run this app locally, for free tier Vercel.
+It pains me to do this, but if you want to run this app locally, for free tier Vercel, this is how it is.

 1. Run `npm install` in this project's root directory to install the dependencies
 2. Run `npm i -g vercel@latest`